sourceryinstitute/OpenCoarrays/.github/ISSUE_TEMPLATE.md

  - [ ] I am experiencing a runtime issue
- - [ ] I have included a minimally complete verifiable example (MCVE) that exhibits the problem and suitable for adding to regression tests (option, but you receive infinite karma for including this)
+ - [ ] I have included a minimally complete verifiable example (MCVE) that exhibits the problem and suitable for adding to regression tests (optional, but you receive infinite karma for including this)

 Description with as many details as possible to reproduce the problem.